mikaeloja/odin-recipes/README.md

 # odin-recipes
-Recipe assignment for project odin
+Recipe assignment for project odin.
+This project is to practice some basic HTML.